cryptogenicbonds/CryptoBullion-CBX/README.md

 Replace username and password with your own username and password.
 Do not use the same username/password that is the same as something sensitive, like a website.

 Place the file in your data directory. (you need to run the Qt or daemon once before you do this)

-If using Linux, the data directory is located at /home/User/.CryptogenicBullion where User is your login username for your system.
+If using Linux, the data directory is located at /home/User/.CryptoBullion where User is your login username for your system.

-If using Windows, the data directory is located at C:\Users\USERNAME\AppData\Roaming\CryptogenicBullion where USERNAME is replaced with your Windows Username.
+If using Windows, the data directory is located at C:\Users\USERNAME\AppData\Roaming\CryptoBullion where USERNAME is replaced with your Windows Username.